msfjarvis/msfjarvis.dev/content/posts/backing-up-your-content-from-google-photos.md

 +++
 categories = ["how-to"]
 date = 2022-04-04
-description = "Putting your media into Google Photos is easy, taking it out, not as much." slug = "backing-up-your-content-from-google-photos" socialImage = "/uploads/google-photos-backup.webp" tags = ["backup", "google photos", "gphotos-cdp"]
+summary = "Putting your media into Google Photos is easy, taking it out, not as much." slug = "backing-up-your-content-from-google-photos" socialImage = "/uploads/google-photos-backup.webp" tags = ["backup", "google photos", "gphotos-cdp"]